 We do not currently offer a public IP address.
 Customers will receive a private IP address but will not be able to host any services requiring a public IP.
 This is on our future roadmap, but we do not yet have a timeline for when this service will be released.

 If you are located in our service area please sign up here to find out if you are in a location we can reach from our network.
 A Warren Wireless agent will verify serviceability and usually respond within 24 hours of your request.
 If we determine you are within our coverage area, you can book a technician to arrive at your address within 2-3 business days.
 Once our installer is on-site, the installation process typically takes about 3 hours to complete.
 Once set up, your connection will be active and access to the Internet will be available immediately.

-We use these antennas to interconnect locations throughout Trumbull County, creating a wireless mesh network between homes, our relay locations, and our fiber internet sources.
+We use these antennas to interconnect locations throughout our service area, creating a wireless mesh network between homes, our relay locations, and our fiber internet sources.
 A whole community can then have internet service with only a few homes needing to have access to our source.
 This mesh approach also increases reliability by ensuring every home has multiple points of connectivity in the neighborhood.
 If one radio fails or network traffic is particularly heavy in one area, we can route accordingly without service being interrupted.

 You can expect to see download and upload speeds anywhere between 30-250mbps – we’ll work to continue to increase these speeds as we expand.
 If you start to notice your speeds dropping below 50Mbps, please submit a support request so that we can help troubleshoot your connection.

 Like other ISPs, including cable and DSL providers, our network does share bandwidth across our entire customer base.
-That said, our technology and mesh network allows us to give your home multiple paths to the internet, meaning we’re not relying on only one single connection or bottleneck to service your house.
+That said, our proprietary technology and network allows us to give your home multiple paths to the internet, meaning we’re not relying on only one single connection or bottleneck to service your house.